Missing an Old Friend

 Sunday, 18 June 1809

-I was accompanied by Uncle Charles to the Ball this last evening.
-I have met other people who had connections with my father.
-The Marquess and Marchioness de Guerre were present; yet their daughter Lady Dominique de Guerre was absent in the event.
-She might be staying at home, showing no interest in balls.
+I was accompanied by Uncle Charles and Mother to the ball yesterday evening.
+I have met other people who claimed to have connections with Father or Uncle Charles.
+The Marquess and Marchioness de Guerre were present whilst their daughter Lady Dominique de Guerre was ne’er been seen from the ball.
+The Marquess and Marchioness shown gratitude as she might be staying at home since she ne’er been interested invited with these balls unless ‘twas hosted by her dear Mother and Father.

-Instead, I met Elinor O’Vile or Miss O’Vile, the eldest daughter of Sir Seamus O’Vile, Bt.; she was charming and handsome, another friend of Lady Dominique de Guerre.
+I met Elinor O’Vile or Miss O’Vile—the eldest daughter of Sir Seamus O’Vile, Bt.—I was keen upon dancing with her in the ball as she claimed to be a friend of Lady Dominique de Guerre since their youth.

 Wednesday, 28 June 1809